AkashSaha2001/Serverless_ContactForm_AWS/README.md

 ## Activity 2 : Create a Bucket in S3

-Upload the Zip file here
+Upload the lambda Zip file here
 Go to the lambda.zip and Copy the Object URL.

 Now go to the lambda function and upload the zip by attaching the S3 location here.